Frequently Asked Questions

 Community Preservation and Development

-- International Mechanical code (IMC), 2015 edition.
+• International Mechanical Code (IMC), 2021 edition.
 Published by International Code Council, Inc. Also see Municipal Code Article 15, Chapter 4 for local amendments.

-- International Energy Conservation Code (IECC), 2018 edition.
-Published by International Code Council, Inc. Used per State of Illinois Administrative Code.
+• International Energy Conservation Code (IECC), 2021 edition.
+Published by International Code Council, Inc.

-- International Fire Code, 2015 edition.
-Published by the International Code Council, Inc. Also Municipal Code Article 7, Chapter 1 for local amendments.
+• International Swimming Pool & Spa Code, 2021 edition.
+Published by the International Code Council, Inc. Also Municipal Code Article 15, Chapter 15 for local amendments.

-- Life Safety Code NFPA 101, 2015 edition.
+• NFPA 101 Life Safety Code, 2021 edition.
 Published by the National Fire Protection Association.
 Also see Municipal Code Article 7, Chapter 1 for local amendments.

-- Illinois State Plumbing Code and any future revisions or amendments.
+• Illinois State Plumbing Code, 2014 and any future revisions or amendments.
 Published by the State of Illinois.
-Also see Municipal Code Article 15, Chapter for local amendments.
+Also see Municipal Code Article 15, Chapter 6 for local amendments.

 To purchase these books, contact the International Code Council at: 800-214-4321 or www.intlcode.org.